Why Are Golf Wedges So Expensive? (Fully Explained)

 Materials

 Wedges, as well as other golfing clubs, are made of metal and other hard materials.
-Steel is sturdy, durable, and cheap, but must undergo an intricate manufacturing process to produce your favorite wedge.
-Some of these materials are imported, meaning they come at an added cost.
+Steel is sturdy, durable, and cheap but must undergo an intricate manufacturing process to produce your favorite wedge.
+Some of these materials are imported, which comes at an added cost.

 This contributes to the final price of the product.